Skip to main content

 Demote

-Names that fall out of rank at the next rerank are exited.
-Mid-quarter exits only on structural-trend break, ATR-based stop or a regime-break alert.
+Stocks that fall out of rank at the next rerank are exited.
+Mid-quarter exits only on structural-trend break, ATR-based stop or regime-break alert.

-Every strategy in the stack declares one of four archetypes up front.
-The archetype determines the exit-policy class — target-cluster rules, invalidation signals, structural-stop logic — before the strategy ships.
-Each setup is also scored 0–12 across trend, alignment, volume / participation, pattern quality, R:R and oscillator / factor state; setups under 7 don't make the feed.
+Every strategy declares one of four types up front.
+The type sets the exit-policy class — target rules, invalidation signals, structural-stop logic — before the strategy ships.
+Each setup is also scored 0–12 across trend, alignment, volume, pattern quality, risk/reward and oscillator / factor state.
+Setups below 7 don't make the feed.

 QR